"I've been places and done things... I plan to do much more"

 During her 15 years at Southwest Airlines, Lorraine moved up through the ranks, holding key positions that gave her the insight to uncover the secret for creating a Happy Workplace.
 It's ‘just one thing' as Curly from City Slickers would have you believe.
 When you Put People First, the culmination of many small efforts result in a loyal culture.
 This is what happens when leaders truly care about their employees, and these are the ‘Lessons in Loyalty’ that Lorraine writes about in her book.

 Lorraine's first five years at Southwest was dedicated to their marketing department.
-Her time was spent engaging Southwest employees in local community activities in the surrounding Houston Texas, Birmingham Alabama and Nashville Tennessee areas.
+Her time was spent engaging Southwest employees in local community activities in the surrounding Houston Texas and Nashville Tennessee areas.
 Her teams, who serviced these areas, were asked to promoted Southwest Airlines as the airline of choice.

 She advanced into a leadership position at Southwest’s ‘University for People’.
 A vanguard program that trains entry level employees up through the executive branch.
 The University for People is considered the 'backbone' of SWA continued success.
 Putting People First is the mantra taught throughout all levels at Southwest Airlines.